Patenthuis specializes in EPO opposition, in other words: European patent opposition procedures. We represent patent proprietors as well as opponents.

 This ground is the most commonly used ground.
 It means that the invention is the same as, or follows in an obvious manner from, a product or method that was available publicly before the filing date of the patent.
 If this is the case, this ground can often be invoked successfully.

 Novelty and inventiveness are thoroughly investigated during pre-grant examination.
 Of course there may be publications that the examiner did not find or did not use.
-Such publications can often be used during the oppostion procedure to argue that the claimed invention did not meet the basis requirements for patentability.
+Such publications can often be used during the opposition procedure to argue that the claimed invention did not meet the basis requirements for patentability.

 Often the opponent, being active in the exact technical field of the patent, has better knowledge of what was made public and has access to different documents than the examiner.
-Typically this concerns brochures, trade magazines, symposium proceedings, exhibitions and standardisation committees.
+Typically this concerns brochures, trade magazines, symposium proceedings, exhibitions and standardization committees.
 The examiners at EPO rarely use those kinds of disclosures spontaneously because they are not so easy to find.

 If the opponent does not have evidence of such public disclosures, a specific prior art search is strongly advised.
 Patenthuis can perform this for you.